anz-bank/sysl/docs/blog/setup.md

 The most involved pieces have been automated quality ensurance and release automation.
 These parts of the Sysl project also keep evolving as we add new quality checks and artefact types.
 They deserve a closer look.

 Our branch model is simple - we develop feature branches on our own forks and issue pull requests to `master` on `anz-bank/sysl`.
-As suggested by [Github Flow](https://guides.github.com/introduction/flow/), "[t]here's only one rule: anything in the master branch is always deployable".
+As suggested by [Github Flow](https://guides.github.com/introduction/flow/), "There's only one rule: anything in the master branch is always deployable".
 Releases are linked to tags of commits in `master` on `anz-bank/sysl`.

-Our original (upsteram, parent) repository is owned by the Github orgaisation [`anz-bank`](https://github.com/anz-bank), which has got a `sysl-developer` team.
+Our original (upstream, parent) repository is owned by the Github organization [`anz-bank`](https://github.com/anz-bank), which has a `sysl-developer` team.
 Only team members have write access to `anz-bank/sysl` and can merge pull requests into `master`.
 Additionally, the `master` branch of  `anz-bank/sysl` is protected and has restrictions enabled to automate quality checks:

  * Require pull request reviews before merging
  * Dismiss stale pull request approvals when new commits are pushed